Lramseyer/vaporview/README.md

 ## 1.4.3 - Updcoming Release

 - Added
-  - Support for ENum types
+  - Support for Enums
-- Work In Progress
+  - Parameter values display in netlist view

 ## Other Planned Features